 The preliminary purchase price allocations for the acquisitions described above are based on initial estimates and provisional amounts.
 In accordance with ASC 805-10-25-13, if the initial accounting for a business combination is incomplete by the end of the reporting period in which the combination occurs, the acquirer shall report in its financial statements provisional amounts for the items for which the accounting is incomplete.
 During the measurement period, acquirer shall adjust the provisional amounts recognized at the acquisition date to reflect new information obtained about facts and circumstances that existed as of the acquisition date that, if known, would have affected the measurement of the amounts recognized as of that date.
 The Company continues to refine its inputs and estimates inherent in (i) the valuation of intangible assets, (ii) deferred income taxes, (iii) realization of tangible assets and (iv) the accuracy and completeness of liabilities.
-For the three months ended June 30, 2023 (Successor), the Company recognized a measurement period adjustment, which increased accrued liabilities, deferred tax liability and goodwill by approximately \$78 thousand.
+For the three months ended September 30, 2023 (Successor), there was no measurement period adjustment.